hiptest/hiptest-publisher/docs/handlebars.md

 In any template, you will have access to the following elements:
  - node: is the currently rendered node.
 In most cases, you will not need it.
 The main use case is accessing the project in the list of scenarios (``node.parent``) to get the project name.
  - rendered_children: contains the node's children already rendered.
 If you write your templates based on existing ones, the content should be pretty straightfoward.
-For more explanations on the content, you can have a look at the [nodes documentation](https://github.com/Smartesting/zest-publisher/blob/master/docs/nodes.md).
+For more explanations on the content, you can have a look at the [nodes documentation](https://github.com/hiptest/hiptest-publisher/blob/master/docs/nodes.md).
  - context: the rendering context.
-It contains some usefull information, mainly: ``context.package`` which is th package name and ``context.call_prefix`` which is the name of the actionwords class.
+It contains some usefull information, mainly: ``context.package`` which is the package name and ``context.call_prefix`` which is the name of the actionwords class.

 For some nodes, we add some extra context shown below for each type of node.
 Following the Ruby naming convention, names ending with a question mark are booleans.